 Enclosure design is always a combination of simulations and prototype measurements.
 Simulations alone can lead to some strange (often poor) results.
 We always verify simulations with measurements at the early stages and adjust the simulation properties to match reality.
 Only after this has been completed can we trust the enclosure simulations.
 The final designs are also prototyped and measured.

 Part of the system design is to align the enclosure to a desired frequency.
 This can be accomplished with sealed or vented systems.
 We are especially adept at designing ported and passive radiator systems.

-Working with your conception of sonic goals we design active and passive crossover circuits.
-Some clients want to match competitor’s products performance, others want to match their own products.
+Working with your sonic goals, we design active and passive crossover circuits.
+Some clients want to match a competitor’s products performance, others want to match their own products.
 We use simulations and measurements to design initial crossovers and then make final adjustments based on rigorous standardized listening tests with your full involvement.

-We will supply you with detailed system performance reports including SPL, THD, IMD, max output for given distortion, Impedance, 3d plots of sound radiation and other relevant measurements.
+We will supply you with detailed system performance reports including SPL, THD, IMD, max output for given distortion, impedance, 3d balloon plots of sound radiation and other relevant measurements.